Baked Goods

 Room Temperature Safety

-Perishable foods should not be left out at room temperature for more than 2 hours.
-If the temperature is above 90°F (32°C), the limit is 1 hour.
+Perishable foods, including opened pita bread, should not be left at room temperature (between 40°F and 140°F) for more than 2 hours.
+If the ambient temperature is above 90°F (32°C), the limit is reduced to 1 hour.

 Expert Tips